cameron-pascal/website/README.md

 ## About

-- Hosted on the cheapest available Ubuntu 20.04 DigitalOcean droplet.
-- Fronted by Cloudflare using their free plan.
+- Hosted with Cloudflare Pages.
-- Continuous deployment via GitHub Actions.